merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 anvi-estimate-metabolism -c %(contigs-db)s -p %(profile-db)s --output-modes modules,hits_in_modules,hits --add-coverage
 {{ codestop }}

-This option also works for the `--enzymes-txt` input option, provided that you include _both_ a `coverage` column and a `detection` column in the %{enzymes-txt}s input file.
+This option also works for the `--enzymes-txt` input option, provided that you include _both_ a `coverage` column and a `detection` column in the %(enzymes-txt)s input file.

 {{ codestart }}
-anvi-estimate-metabolism --enzymes-txt %{enzymes-txt}s --add-coverage
+anvi-estimate-metabolism --enzymes-txt %(enzymes-txt)s --add-coverage
 {{ codestop }}

 For `hits_in_modules` and `hits` mode output files, in which each row describes one enzyme annotation for a gene in the contigs database, the output will contain two additional columns per sample in the profile database.
 One column will contain the mean coverage of that particular gene call by reads from that sample and the other will contain the detection of that gene in the sample.